lynnjaco/art-inventory-manager/README.md

 Features
 --------

 *   **Add New Product**: Easily add new products to the inventory with details like name, image, base price, product options, and description.
+Each product option has a base price built into the function to display its final price, after applying the selected price multiplier.
+Artwork usually has different levels of complexity, so the user has the option to set the multiplier according to their own parameters.
 *   **Preview Product Specifications**: Preview the details of the product being added before submission, including image, price, and description.
-*   **Manage Current Inventory**: View and manage the current inventory of products, including editing or deleting existing products.
+*   **Manage Current Inventory**: View and manage the current inventory of products.
+Products added to the inventory list with no product quantites will display an "out of stock" alert.
-*   **Responsive Design**: The interface is designed to be responsive and work well across different devices and screen sizes.
+*   **Responsive Design**: The interface is designed to be responsive and work well across different devices and screen sizes by converting dispaly into a column view at narrow screen width;

 Technologies Used
 -----------------